List of That Time I Got Reincarnated as a Slime characters: Kingdom of Seltrosso

+Granville's wife and Maribel's previous incarnation, who was murdered in the past.
+Granville kept her corpse and later animated it to help him in his war against the Demon Lords.
+She is killed by Luminous and her corpse is absorbed into Granville to empower him.
+She reunites with Granville in the afterlife.

 City of the Forgotten Dragon

 This is Milim's domain, populated by dragon descendants.
 The Dragon Faithful manage this city.
 After Carrion and Frey became Milim's subordinates, Milim was forced to be a more responsible ruler and Rimuru also had a castle built for her in the city.